MarcL/djcruze.co.uk/src/pages/mixes/2005-10-31-post-modern-sleaze-mix-winter-1997.md

     - "TBA – Never Give Up On"
     - "Laguna – Spiller From Rio (+ accapella of Fatima Rainey &#8220;Love is a Wonderful Thing&#8221;)"
     - "Kinane – Business (K-Klass Club Mix)"
     - "Sybil – Why?
-(Mark&#8217;s Non-Stop Dub)"
+(Mark's Non-Stop Dub)"
 ---

-It&#8217;s about time I gave you another old mix isn&#8217;t it?
+It's about time I gave you another old mix isn't it?
 My bandwidth may be taking a battering with my podcast show but I know that you all like the old mixes.

 Here is a CD mix I did back in the winter of 1997 called &#8220;Post Modern Sleaze&#8221;.
-It&#8217;s named after the song of the same name by [The Sneaker Pimps][1].
+It's named after the song of the same name by [The Sneaker Pimps][1].
 As anyone who has heard me DJ will know, the [Matthew Roberts][2] (aka Phunk Force who now records as King Unique) mix is a classic that I often play.
 Enjoy the mix and let me know what you think.

 **Tracklisting:**

   1. Hoof – Detroit
   2. Sneaker Pimps – Post Modern Sleaze (The Phunk Force Mix)
-  3. De&#8217;Lacey – Hideaway (187 Lockdown Mix)
+  3. De'Lacey – Hideaway (187 Lockdown Mix)
   4. 187 Lockdown – Gunman
   5. DJ Supreme vs Rhythm Masters – Enter The Scene (Klubheads Mix)
   6. Urban Shakedown – Some Justice